deccico/apigee_automation/README.md

 - It supports create/update Apigee proxies with Apigee bundle files.
 - It supports create/update Apigee proxies based on Open API document(As Open API directory, with or without bundle files).
-- It supports shared policies and manage configuration with code.
+- It supports shared policies and manage configuration as code.
 - It provides Docker image to integrate with CI pipeline.

 ### How to use it